 One of the most common forms of addiction occurs from frequent drug use, whether that be smoking marijuana or using more dangerous drugs such as heroin or cocaine.
 Compared to other addictions, drug addiction correlates significantly with whether your parents used drugs as well.
 Though having parents who use drugs doesn’t guarantee a drug addiction, it increases the likelihood that drug addiction will occur.

 Again, drug addiction does not discriminate based on age, gender, or social status.
-Individuals in all walks of life, unfortunately, suffer from drug addiction.
+Individuals from all walks of life, unfortunately, suffer from drug addiction.

 Another incredibly destructive form of addiction is alcoholism.
-Given thatadults consuming alcohol is widely accepted today, those who are predisposed to drinking alcohol to excess can easily develop an addiction.
+Given that adults consuming alcohol are widely accepted today, those who are predisposed to drinking alcohol to excess can easily develop an addiction.
 Those who suffer from alcoholism may be able to function at a high level both personally and professionally for extended periods.
 Treating this form of addiction is particularly tricky as a result as the addiction may go unnoticed for some time.

 A significant number of those who suffer from addiction also have mental health issues.
 Though the current mental health and addiction stereotypes can be harmful to those struggling with addiction, the data suggests there is at least a reasonably sizable correlation.